 Skip to contents

-This function creates a ggplot2 geom for drawing diamond plots, which are used to visualize lattice structures in data.
-This is useful especially for visualization of rules and its ancestors.
+Create a custom ggplot2 geom for drawing diamond plots, which are used to visualize lattice structures.
+This is particularly useful for representing association rules and their ancestor–descendant relationships in a concise graphical form.

 Usage